Memory in Plain Sight: Surveying the Uncanny Resemblances of Associative Memories and Diffusion Models: Diffusion Models

-where $\vmu(\vx;s)$ is an arbitrary \textit{drift function} that represents some deterministic change in position of particle $\vx^s$ at time $s$.
-Diffusion models need to further corrupt the input $\vx$, so we add to \autoref{eq:basic-ode} an infinitesimal amount of noise $\frac{d\vw}{ds}$ scaled by some real-valued \textit{diffusion coefficient} $\sigma(s)$.
-The forward process of PF-ODEs is now called an Itô Stochastic Differential Equation (SDE)~\cite{song2020ScoreBased}.
+where $\vmu(\vx;s)$ is an arbitrary \textit{drift function} representing some deterministic change in position of particle $\vx^s$ at time $s$.
+DMs need to further corrupt the input $\vx$, so we add to \autoref{eq:basic-ode} an infinitesimal amount of noise $\frac{d\vw}{ds}$ scaled by some real-valued and time-dependent \textit{diffusion coefficient} $\sigma_s$.
+The forward process of PF-ODEs is thus an Itô Stochastic Differential Equation (SDE)~\cite{song2020ScoreBased}:

-\cite{karras2022Elucidating} argues that the equation above can be further simplified without any loss in performance by assuming a constant drift function $\vmu(\vx;s) = 0$, a convention adapted by \cite{song2023Consistency} to set SOTA one-step generation with DMs.
-This convention simplifies \autoref{eq:basic-ode-corruption} to make the forward process depend only on a noise scale and the infinitesimal random noise shown in \autoref{eq:simple-ode-forward}.
+\cite{karras2022Elucidating} argues that the equation above can be further simplified without any loss in performance by assuming constant drift function $\vmu(\vx;s) = 0$, a convention adapted by \cite{song2023Consistency} to set SOTA one-step generation with DMs.
+This convention simplifies \autoref{eq:basic-ode-corruption} to make the forward process depend only on the diffusion coeffcient and the infinitesimal random noise, as in

-The reverse process now depends only on the noise scale $\sigma$ and the score $\vf_{\vtheta}$~\cite{song2020ScoreBased,song2023Consistency}
+The reverse process now depends only on the noise scale $\sigma_s$ and the score $\vf_{\vtheta}$~\cite{song2020ScoreBased,song2023Consistency}: